-"DeFi" is an abbreviation of decentralised finance.
 DeFi refers to a decentralised financial system consisting of blockchain applications (generally referred to as decentralised applications, or "Dapps").
 It is a general term for financial systems and projects that are accessible and transparent to the general public.
 The terms and degree of decentralisation would vary from project to project.

 There are no regulations relating specifically to DeFi in Japan.
 However, where DeFi activities fall within regulated activities under any existing law, such activities may be subject to the relevant regulations.
-By way of an example, within the scope of DeFi, DEXs may be subject to regulations relating to CAES as an intermediary for the sale or exchange of crypto-assets under the
+By way of an example, within the scope of DeFi, DEXs may be subject to regulations relating to CAES as an intermediary for the sale or exchange of crypto-assets under the PSA.
+See 7.6 Rise of Peer-to-Peer Trading Platforms for further details.